Public History Certificate

 Undergraduate Certificate Program in Public History

-Are you trying to decide what to do with your History major?
-The History Department offers several courses for undergraduate students to explore the field of Public History.
+The History Department offers several courses for undergraduate students to explore the field of public history.
 Rutgers’ public history certificate program trains students to think critically about the public presentation of history and culture.
 Students will develop tangible skills that enable them to pursue graduate study in a number of fields as well as professional work at historic and cultural sites.
 Classroom and fieldwork combine to deliver both theoretical understanding of memory and history and practical experience in historic preservation, community documentation, museums, and cultural program development.

-To gain a real-life perspective on working in Public History, undergraduate students will pursue an internship as the final class for the certificate.
+To gain a real-life perspective on working in public history, undergraduate students will pursue an internship as the capstone experience of the certificate.
 Internships are available in a wide range of history organizations.
 New Jersey boasts a rich network of museums, archives, historical societies, documentary filmmakers, and historic preservation agencies, as well as one of the top public research universities in the nation.

-To be awarded the Certificate in Public History students must pass all their classes for the certificate with a grade of C or higher.
-The certificate is awarded with the completion of a bachelor’s degree.
+Most of the certificate courses can also simultaneously count toward the History major.
+To be awarded the Certificate in Public History, students must pass all of their certificate courses with a grade of C or higher and submit the declaration form in the semester prior to completion of the program and degree.

-- Introduction to Oral History 506:302 and/or a class on Digital Humanities **
+- Introduction to Oral History - 506:302 and/or a class in the Digital Humanities (offered each Spring)

 - One approved elective (see list below)